Oddidude/SnakeNEAT/README.md

 # SnakeNEAT

-This is my attempt at implementing the NEAT machine learning algorithm into the game Snake.
+This is my attempt at implementing the NEAT machine learning algorithm for the game Snake.
-It's fairly unpolished but the game and algorithm work properly, despite how messy most of the code is.
+It's fairly unpolished but the game and algorithm work properly.

 ## Running the program